 Hemingway’s Brewery on The Marina

-Port Douglas’s own mini brewery is again, located on the marina’s waterfront.
+Port Douglas’s own mini brewery is again, located on the marina’s waterfront and serves Australian and international modern pub food.
 Hemmingway’s is a microbrewery pub with an interesting selection of tropical beers but they do also have a kitchen and serve a lot of food.
+This is a very popular spot after a day on the reef.

 For American visitors, I should mention that pubs and bars in Port Douglas (and Australia) are usually absolutely fine to eat in with a family or kids.
 We have taken our kids to all of these places many times.
 In our experience of food and travel, this isn’t always normal in the US.
 It is in just about every country we’ve visited.